Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 For users whose digital wellbeing goal is specifically to add meditation as a daily habit, Calm or Headspace are the strongest content libraries.
 The streak mechanic supports daily consistency.
 The guided content removes the friction of figuring out what to do during meditation.

 The trade-off is scope.
 Neither app does general habit tracking or screen time blocking.
 They are meditation specialists, not digital wellbeing systems.
-Users wanting broader wellbeing integration use Calm or Headspace alongside a different tracker rather than as a replacement.
+Most people run Calm or Headspace alongside a different tracker rather than in place of one.
+Wellbeing integration is meditation-specific only, with no enforcement layer.
+Free with limits, around $15/month for the subscription.

 How to pick